tropiano/tropianhs/_posts/2025-07-15-june-report.md

 | HuggingFace        | - $3.17        |
 | **Total**          | **+$138.58**   |

-Going back to positive territory again, after the big drop in book sales that happened last month.
+Last month I was thinking of reinvesting all money setting up ads for my books or paying for some API that could improve my products.
+I invested in Ads and saw a small uptick in sales, but unfortunately I cannot advertise my betting books on the platform.
+I will try to in the Going back to positive territory again, after the big drop in book sales that happened last month.
 But **I should think like a startup and invest every bit of profit from my projects back into the business**.
 There are a few things that come to mind

 1. Turn on **Amazon ads** for my soccer betting books.
 2. Pay for X API and **expand xTopics in the X/Twitter niche**.